TallKite/linnstrument-firmware/README.md

 SET THE NOTE LIGHTS REMOTELY VIA MIDI -- NOW 3X FASTER

 MicroLinn duplicates the effect on the LinnStrument of CCs 20-22 with either CC25 (cols 1-16) or CC26 (cols 17-25).
-The color is encoded in the midi channel, and the pad location is encoded exactly like locating CCs.
+CC25's data value is (row - 1) + 8 * (col - 1).
+CC26's data value is (row - 1) + 8 * (col - 17).
+Row 1 is the top row and column 1 is the leftmost column.
+The color is encoded in the midi channel (1 = red, 2 = yellow, etc.).
 Unlike CCs 20-22, you needn't be in the performance display or editing a custom light pattern for the CCs to take effect.

 DISABLE MAIN MIDI CHANNEL VIA NRPN